South Taurid meteors to peak in October? | EarthSky.org

 For the most part, we count on the Observer’s Handbook to provide us with the peak dates for the year’s major meteor showers.
-The Observer’s Handbook 2018 lists November 5 (at 18 hours Universal Time) as the peak time for the 2018 South Taurid meteor shower.
-We find this prediction re-echoed in Sky & Telescope magazine’s Skygazer’s Almanac 2018 as well as other publications.
+The Observer’s Handbook 2019 lists November 6 (0 hours Universal Time) as the peak time for the 2019 South Taurid meteor shower.
+We find this prediction re-echoed in Sky & Telescope magazine’s Skygazer’s Almanac 2019 as well as other publications.

-Yet two other trusted sources give different dates for the South Taurid peak.
+Yet two other trusted sources give a different date for the South Taurid peak.
 The International Meteor Organization (IMO) says the night of October 9-10.
-The American Meteor Society (AMS) says the night of October 28-29, claiming that this shower:
+The American Meteor Society (AMS) also gives the night of October 9-10, claiming that this shower:

 … rarely produces more than five shower members per hour, even at maximum activity.